Introduction to Unified Streaming

 playlists (HLS) that a player can use for playout.

-Additional, optional customizations can be applied to the client manifest with Manifest Edit, a plugin-based python manifest editing engine (DASH format only).
+Additional, optional customizations can be applied to the client manifest with Manifest Edit, a plugin-based python manifest editing engine (DASH and HLS).

 Unified Origin will automatically create the corresponding client manifest or playlist at the moment that a player requests a stream in a certain format.
 From its ingest, Unified Origin will then also generate the corresponding fragments in the requested format (i.e. audio, video and subtitles).
 Each format has its own Player URL to request the corresponding stream for playout.